Pre-College and Adult

 Young Composers Project: Summer Edition

-This remote two-week intensive is designed for students in grades 7–12 who are passionate about writing music.
-Learn composition techniques, approaches to media scoring while actively developing music for film, TV, and/or video game scenes.
-The online program includes synchronous instruction (approximately 1.5-3 hours per day) and supplemental online content for students to watch on their own.
-Students will participate in remote classes, small group breakout sessions, and 1:1 mentoring.
-Additional, Asynchronous material will be provided for students to watch on their own.
+This intensive program is designed for students in grades 7–12 who are passionate about writing music.
+Students will learn composition techniques, approaches to media scoring while actively developing music for film, TV, and/or video game scenes.
+Students will share a sampling of their projects in a presentation for family and friends on the last day of the program.

 The YCP Summer Edition is for students with interest in: